Jmcantone/nfts-marketplace/README.md

 npx hardhat help
 ```

-It is necessary to modify the file ".env.example" so that it is ".env" and contains the private key of the account that is going to display the contract and the identifier of the project previously created in https://infura.io/
+It is necessary to modify the file ".env.example" so that it is ".env" and contains the private key of the account that is going to display the contract and the identifier of the project previously created in [Infura](https://faucets.chain.link/rinkeby)

-# Publishing
+###  Publishing
+This is an example to deploy to the Rinkeby testnet

+``npx hardhat run .\scripts\deploy.js --network rinkeby``

+[Here](https://faucets.chain.link/rinkeby) you can get ether for testing

-Use the following command to generate and export a single smart contract for the moment of verifying and validating the ByteCode of a contract in some network>
+Use the following command to generate and export a single smart contract for the moment of verifying and validating the ByteCode of a contract in some network

 ``npx hardhat flatten > Flattened.sol``